grafana/pyroscope/docs/sources/operators-guide/configure/configuring-shuffle-sharding/index.md

 Shuffle sharding is a technique that isolates different tenant's workloads and gives each tenant a single-tenant experience, even if they're running in a shared cluster.
 For more information about how AWS describes shuffle sharding, refer to [What is shuffle sharding?](https://aws.amazon.com/builders-library/workload-isolation-using-shuffle-sharding/).

-Shuffle sharding assigns each tenant a shard that is composed of a subset of the Grafana Mimir instances.
+Shuffle sharding assigns each tenant a shard that is composed of a subset of the Grafana Fire instances.
 This technique minimizes the number of overlapping instances between two tenants.
 Shuffle sharding provides the following benefits:

-- An outage on some Grafana Mimir cluster instances or nodes only affect a subset of tenants.
+- An outage on some Grafana Fire cluster instances or nodes only affect a subset of tenants.
 - A misbehaving tenant only affects its shard instances.
   Assuming that each tenant shard is relatively small compared to the total number of instances in the cluster, it’s likely that any other tenant runs on different instances or that only a subset of instances match the affected instances.